gchq/stroom-docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 You should see all the HTTP variables we set as part of the Upload step as well as some that Stroom has automatically set.

-We new swtich back to the **Data** hyper-link before we start to develop the actual translation.
+We new switch back to the **Data** hyper-link before we start to develop the actual translation.

 ### Stepping the Pipeline